Styles Inter-Relational Solutions

 • Contact

-MIDWEST ARTS AND UNITY / KEYS TO THE CITY INITIATIVE™
+KEYS TO THE CITY INITIATIVE™

 The Keys to the City Initiative™ is a regional collaboration designed to strengthen economic and cultural ties between major Midwest markets through the arts.
 Modeled after the Sister Cities International program, the initiative connects leaders in business, government, education, faith, and the creative sector to drive inter-city investment, youth development, and cultural innovation.